MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/gettingfocuseventargs_newfocusedelement.md

 ## -description

-Gets the most recent focused object.
+Gets or sets the most recent focused object.

 ## -property-value